-This procedure is a facet of oral surgery, and requires surgical intervention, but it is not just a question of vanity.
+This procedure is a facet of oral surgery and requires surgical intervention, but it is not just a question of vanity.
 Gums that hang onto teeth can get food particles caught in them easily, and are much more likely to be infected with gingivitis, so getting the gums cut back can actually provide health benefits.
-The procedure rarely takes longer than 45 minutes, and is done under local anaesthetic.
+The procedure rarely takes longer than 45 minutes and is done under local anesthetic.

-Sometimes a smile does not have enough gum, and the roots of the teeth, or the unattractive yellowish, greyish cementum is showing.
+Sometimes a smile does not have enough gum, and the roots of the teeth or the unattractive yellowish, greyish cementum are showing.
 In these cases, a gum graft might become necessary.

 These procedures require a healing time for the wounds on the gums.
 This means you may need to change the way you eat and what you consume, as some things may be uncomfortable until the gums are completely healed over, and you may need to change the way you brush for a few days, too.
 Ask your dentist for post-surgical instructions, and make sure you follow them precisely to avoid damage or infection.